Improving the Customer Experience: Where to Start

 Tip for surveys and interviews: don't structure them to deliver the answers you want to hear.
 Be aware of your biases and listen with an open mind.
 Do your best not to get defensive!
 The feedback you receive is gold for your company.

-OutsourceD Market Research
+Outsourced Market Research

 Hire a third party to conduct market research that isn't specific to your company or brand.
 Since the onset of COVID, many companies have cut this budget and brought the capability in-house (source) but the independent viewpoint is certainly worth the investment, if you can afford it.